Grantham University Recognized by the Johnson County National Association for the Advancement of Colored People

 “We are honored to have been recognized by such a prominent and respected organization,” said Lindsay Bridgeman, interim president for Grantham University.
 “These awards affirm our commitment to the community, which we look forward to continuing.”

 About UA Grantham: Founded in 1951 by WWII veteran Donald Grantham, Grantham University provides online higher education for all adult learners, including our nation’s military for whom the university was established.
 Designated in 2019 as a Purple Heart University, Grantham boasts a diverse student body, approximately half being military-affiliated.
-For anyone balancing education with a demanding lifestyle, Grantham is the solution with its flexible online learning environment, monthly class starts, 50+ degree and certificate programs, and one of the lowest tuitions in the country1.
+For anyone balancing education with a demanding lifestyle, Grantham is the solution with its flexible online learning environment, monthly class starts, in-demand degree and certificate programs, and one of the lowest tuitions in the country1.

 Accredited by the Distance Education Accrediting Commission, Grantham continues to receive programmatic accreditations as it evolves its education offerings to meet marketplace demands.